• UEFA EURO 2020 host associations/cities selected by UEFA Executive Committee

-• 12 standard packages (three group stage games, one quarter-final or round of 16 game)
+Three group games, one round of 16 game

 The staging of UEFA EURO 2020 across Europe promises to provide a memorable football festival throughout the continent – and give some countries and cities the potential opportunity to be part of a tournament they may otherwise not be able to host.